-Similarly, the question of whether Mayors should be given new financial levers, for instance in the shape of hotel or airport generate economic gains.
-Its authors point, taxes, is now being considered more seriously in political circles in relation to English devolved authorities.
-49
+Similarly, the question of whether Mayors should be given new financial levers, for instance in the shape of hotel or airport taxes, is now being considered more seriously in political circles in relation to English devolved authorities.49

-This is potentially an important shift relation to England, certainly in comparison with the powers awarded (particularly after 2015) to Scotland and Wales.
-50 UK government has been highly resistant to the that do not have their own legislatures to debate and legitimate the use of such powers.
-But, significantly, the debate has opened up as more mayoral leaders have highlighted the opportunities missed and constraints generated by their lack of control growing chorus of criticism directed at the year-by-year funding settlements offered following annual negotiations with Whitehall.51 Importantly, a new direction of travel has been signalled by the trailblazer The Levelling Up White Paper was deals agreed for the two flagship English mayoralties, West Midlands and Greater
+This is potentially an important shift given the ingrained wariness to this idea in relation to England, certainly in comparison with the powers awarded (particularly after 2015) to Scotland and Wales.
+50 UK government has been highly resistant to the idea of devolving fiscal levers to authorities that do not have their own legislatures to debate and legitimate the use of such powers.
+But, significantly, the debate has opened up as more mayoral leaders have highlighted the opportunities missed and constraints generated by their lack of control over revenues.

+In particular, there has been a growing chorus of criticism directed at the year-by-year funding settlements offered following annual negotiations with Whitehall.51 Importantly, a new direction of travel has been signalled by the trailblazer deals agreed for the two flagship English mayoralties, West Midlands and Greater